 The filter cartridge inside a high efficiency media furnace filter – one of our most popular products – is typically about 5 inches thick, and is an easily replaceable, cardboard frame, highly effective pleated filter.
 The increased surface area and the thickness of these filters allows for proper airflow and even better filter performance.
 The MERV ratings of high efficiency media filters commonly used in home applications range from approximately MERV 10 to MERV 16.

-Currently, the most popular furnace filter upgrades with our customers are high efficiency media filters with either MERV 11 or MERV 16 efficiency ratings.
-In many cases, the filter cartridge needs to be replaced only once or twice a year, even in homes that have central AC.
+The most popular furnace filter upgrades with our customers currently are high efficiency media filters with either MERV 11 or MERV 16 efficiency ratings.
+Our team’s recommendation of one versus the other is often made in consideration of how we assess the airflow capabilites of the system.
+Regardless of the filter selected, a real nice feature in many cases is that the filter cartridge needs to be replaced only once or twice a year, even in homes that have central AC.

 Electronic Air Cleaners and Hybrid Products

 Central electronic air cleaners, with removable, cleanable filter assemblies and prefilters, are not as popular as a couple of decades ago, but they still bear mentioning.
 Most of these products have efficiency ratings around MERV 11, and one of the reasons they have fallen out of favor is that their cleaning procedures are not very user-friendly.
 Without regular cleaning, their effectiveness drops significantly.
 Of note, electronic air cleaners offer the benefit of very little resistance to airflow.